camunda-community-hub/zeebe-simple-tasklist/README.md

   * `description` (String) - a description what is the task about
   * `taskForm` (HTML) - the form to show and provide the task data ([example task form](https://github.com/zeebe-io/zeebe-simple-tasklist/blob/master/src/test/resources/custom-task-form.html))
   * `formFields` (JSON) - the form fields for the default task form, if no task form is set
+  * `assignee` (String) - the name of the user which should be assigned to the task
+  * `candidateGroup` (String) - the name of the group which can claim the task
+* optional variables/payload:
+  * `assignee` (String) - the name of the user which should be assigned to the task, if not set as header
+  * `candidateGroup` (String) - the name of the group which can claim the task, if not set as header

 **Default Task Form**

 If no `taskForm` is defined then the default task form is used.
 It takes the `formFields` and renders a form with all defined fields.
 The fields are defined as JSON list, for example: